Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/security/office-365-security/use-dmarc-to-validate-email.md

 Donde:

-- *domain* es el dominio que quiere proteger.
-De forma predeterminada, el registro protege el correo del dominio y todos los subdominios.
-Por ejemplo, si especifica \_dmarc.contoso.com, DMARC protege correo del dominio y todos los subdominios, como housewares.contoso.com o plumbing.contoso.com.
+- *domain* is the domain you want to protect.
+By default, the record protects mail from the domain and all subdomains.
+For example, if you specify \_dmarc.contoso.com, then DMARC protects mail from the domain and all subdomains, such as housewares.contoso.com or plumbing.contoso.com.

-- *TTL* siempre debe ser el equivalente a una hora.
-La unidad usada para el TTL, ya sean las horas (1 hora), los minutos (60 minutos) o los segundos (3600 segundos), variará en función del registrador del dominio.
+- *TTL* should always be the equivalent of one hour.
+The unit used for TTL, either hours (1 hour), minutes (60 minutes), or seconds (3600 seconds), will vary depending on the registrar for your domain.

 - *pct=100* indica que esta regla debe usarse para el 100 % del correo electrónico.

-- *policy* especifica qué directiva quiere que el servidor de recepción siga si se produce un error en DMARC.
-Puede establecer la directiva en none, quarantine o reject.
+- *policy* specifies what policy you want the receiving server to follow if DMARC fails.
+You can set the policy to none, quarantine, or reject.

 Para obtener información sobre las opciones que se usan, familiarícese con los conceptos en [Procedimientos recomendados para la implementación de DMARC en Microsoft 365](#best-practices-for-implementing-dmarc-in-microsoft-365).